 \end{defn}

-In this note, we use $\det D^2 u$ to denote the Monge-Amp\`ere measure $Mu$ for a general convex function $u$.
-Thus, for all Borel set $E\subset\Omega$,
+In this note, we use $\det D^2 u$ to denote the Monge--Amp\`ere measure $Mu$ for a general convex function $u$.
+Thus, for all Borel sets $E\subset\Omega$,

-Now, we recall the basic existence and uniqueness result for solutions to the Dirichlet problem with zero boundary data for the Monge-Amp\`ere equation; see \cite[Theorem 2.13]{Fi}, \cite[Theorem 1.6.2]{G}, and \cite[Theorem 1]{Har1}. \begin{thm}[The Dirichlet problem] Let $\Omega$ be a bounded open convex domain in $\R^n$, and let $\mu$ be a nonnegative Borel measure in $\Omega$.
+Now, we recall the basic existence and uniqueness result for solutions to the Dirichlet problem with zero boundary data for the Monge--Amp\`ere equation; see \cite[Theorem 2.13]{Fi}, \cite[Theorem 1.6.2]{G}, and \cite[Theorem 1]{Har1}. \begin{thm}[The Dirichlet problem] Let $\Omega$ be a bounded convex domain in $\R^n$, and let $\mu$ be a nonnegative Borel measure in $\Omega$.
 Then there exists a unique convex function $u\in C(\overline{\Omega})$ that is an Aleksandrov solution of

 \end{thm}